Biscuitmunch/310A1Team2/README.md

 ![image](https://user-images.githubusercontent.com/79783194/192207603-3ce24e4f-6659-450a-8491-88084c298a04.png)

 ## Contribution
+PyArcade is developed by SOFTENG 310 Team 2 for Assignment 1 and take over by SOFTENG 310 Team 5 for Assignment 2

+Detailed contribution please reference to the [Wiki](https://github.com/Biscuitmunch/310A1Team2/wiki) pages [list of contribution].(https://github.com/Biscuitmunch/310A1Team2/wiki/List-of-Contributions)

 Want to contribute to the repository?
-Check out our [contributing guidelines!](./CONTRIBUTING.md)
+Check out our [Contributing guidelines](./CONTRIBUTING.md)!

 ## Licensing